ZairGitHub/Selenium-Herokuapp-Framework/README.md

 # Selenium-Herokuapp-Framework

 Repository featuring a C# .NET Core Selenium automated testing framework that has been designed to test the http://the-internet.herokuapp.com website.
 This website under test, or otherwise more generally referred to as the system under test (SUT), has been selected for featuring a healthy selection of pages that have been deliberately designed to [capture prominent and ugly functionality found on the web](https://github.com/saucelabs/the-internet).
-The framework supports the execution of automated tests in the Google Chrome and Mozilla Firefox web browsers with the option to use standard a Test-Driven Development (TDD) test suite or a Behaviour-Driven Development (BDD) test suite
+The framework supports the execution of automated tests in the Google Chrome and Mozilla Firefox web browsers with the option to use a standard Test-Driven Development (TDD) test suite or a Behaviour-Driven Development (BDD) test suite.

 ## Framework Design